ephysio314/PC_PROJECT/Code/courses/module-one_ansi-c/chapter-1-data-type/examples/4-architecture/tuto/std_io/edit-profil/3/README.md

 a) Purpose

-Implement an option that stop at a specifique character-value.
-Turn the option to stop at a specifique character to true and set it to a white-space.
-Input a string.
+Input a integer.
-Show it.

-Also ignor a list.

 b) Resume

+Define methodes to convert string to integer.
+Also check if a character was a number.

+Able to check if the buffer contain a string.
+Define a maximum value for the store int.

 Run a while-loop until the "valide" boolean was true.

 Inside:
-- Set a config of character to ignor.
-Here all the numbers.
-- Set the config to stop at a white-space character.
+- Set the limit of integer input to 120.
-- Output in the command-line to enter a sentence.
+- Output in the command-line to enter you age.
-- Reqiest a string.
+- Request a string.
-- If the result of the function checking if the buffer was "empty" was false, turn "valide" true.
+- If the result of the function checking if the buffer was "empty" was false and it was an integer, turn "valide" true.
 - Output the string from the buffer and he's calculate length.